aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 Explanation of Procedure:

-1. Multiplication of fractions a/b and c/d is defined as solving the following problem: find a fraction x such that x &ratio; c/d = a &ratio; b, and x &ratio; a/b = c &ratio; d
+1. Multiplication of fractions a/b and c/d can be defined as solving the following problem involving ratios: find a fraction x such that x &ratio; c/d = a &ratio; b, and x &ratio; a/b = c &ratio; d
 1. And the solution, which is a result of how division of fractions is defined, is x = (a &times; c)/(b &times; d)
 2. It happens that (a &times; c)/(b &times; d) = a &times; (c/d &div; b), which is the definition of a/b of c/d